seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

 ## Chapter 4, Expecting the Unexpected

 - `Sushi place` - Exceptions: are objects inherited from BaseException
-- `Doener` - Error Categories:
-- `Parking` - Something went wrong: e.g., SyntaxError or NameError
+- `Doener` - Something went wrong: e.g., SyntaxError or NameError
 - `Traffic lights` - Python Runtime: e.g., RuntimeError (update version of a dependency)
 - `Old Main Bridge` - Design problem: e.g., ZeroDivisionError (compute avg of an empty list)
 - `Weinschoppen` - interface Errors: e.g., OSError (a file isn't where it is supposed to be)